Your Dependable Industrial Wastewater Treatment System Manufacturer

 Industrial Wastewater Treatment System from NEWater

-NEWater Industrial Wastewater Treatment Systems are used for the treatment of a variety of industrial wastes and are superior amongst the competition.
+NEWater wastewater treatment systems are used for the treatment of a variety of industrial wastes and are superior to the competition.
 And they are constructed under the oversight of our highly experienced engineers both construction engineers and environmental protection engineers.

-Our Industrial Wastewater Treatment System includes various treatment processes, including the absorption of organic compounds in the wastewater by a microbial slime layer.
-Air is pumped through the slime layer, this provides the oxygen that allows for biochemical oxidation of the organic compounds.
+Our industrial wastewater treatment solutions include various treatment processes, including the absorption of organic compounds in the wastewater by a microbial slime layer.
+Air is pumped through the slime layer, this provides the oxygen that allows for the biochemical oxidation of the organic compounds.
 Sedimentation processes may be required that remove heavier solid substances from the water.
 UV filtration may also be used to remove bacteria, including microbial and viral pathogens.

-Send over an Email to NEWater now and get all your questions and queries regarding our Industrial Wastewater Treatment System answered!
+Send over an email to NEWater now and get all your questions and queries regarding our industrial wastewater treatment plant answered!

 The Ultimate FAQ Guide for Industrial Wastewater Treatment Systems.